-The Data ONTAP Toolkit activities enable you to invoke Data ONTAP commands from System Center Orchestrator.
-You can also use the activities individually as an alternative to using the Data ONTAP command-line interface and PowerShell scripting workflows.
+Data ONTAP Toolkit 3.1 activities enable you to invoke Data ONTAP commands from System Center Orchestrator.
+You can also use the activities individually, as an alternative to using the Data ONTAP command-line interface and PowerShell scripting workflows.
+The Data ONTAP Toolkit 3.1 is supported only for Data ONTAP 7-Mode.